HabibChandio/MossBound-A-Horror-Game/README.md

 | Pause / Exit Interaction | Esc |
 | Toggle Flashlight | F |
 | Sprint / Run | Left Shift |

+---

+## 10. Credits & Disclaimer

+- **Models, textures, and assets**: Most 3D models and textures used in this project were sourced from **Sketchfab** or other free/educational sources.
+- **Unity**: The game was developed using Unity Engine.
+- **Blender**: The map was created using Blender.

+> **Disclaimer:** I do **not** claim ownership of any third-party models, textures, or assets used in this project.
+All such assets are used solely for educational purposes as part of this course project.